- Business Transformation

 All providers should be in compliance with HIPAA 5010 transaction and code set requirements as a prerequisite for the conversion to ICD-10.
 Physician practices and facilities should create an ICD-10 implementation plan that includes an awareness campaign and an education strategy.
 In addition, Independence Blue Cross urges you to complete an impact assessment of the ICD-10 transition.

-In coordination with the other Pennsylvania Blue Plans, we have recently started a monthly teleconference for health care professionals — called What’s Up Wednesday — regarding the transition to ICD-10.
-What’s Up Wednesday will feature special guests and ICD-10 experts who will lead discussions to help you get ready for the October 1, 2014 compliance date.
+In coordination with the other Pennsylvania Blue Plans, we host a monthly teleconference for health care professionals — called What’s Up Wednesday — regarding the transition to ICD-10.
+What’s Up Wednesday features special guests and ICD-10 experts who lead discussions to help you get ready for the October 1, 2014, compliance date.
 All providers, clearinghouses, information trading partners, and information networks are encouraged to participate.
-Visit the What's Up Wednesday web page for more information, including a schedule of all calls scheduled for the remainder of 2013, as well as materials for the upcoming call.
+Visit the What’s Up Wednesday web page for more information, materials for the upcoming call, and an archive of materials from previous calls.

 What Will Change